a-bi-ok/coffeeShop/README.md

 # How to compile the project

 We use Apache Maven to compile and run this project.

-You need to install Apache Maven (https://maven.apache.org/)  on your system.

 Type on the command line: